colabottles/colabottles/README.md

 ### Speaking

-- June 26-28 KCDC - Kansas City, MO
+- No speaking engagments upcoming